 Sucralose is the most consumed artificial sweetener in the United States.
 Grabbed a diet soda, sports or energy drink?
 It very likely contains it.

 How about any number of “reduced sugar” processed foods frequently touted as “healthy” snacks?
-Examples include muffins, breads, bars, and other convenience foods at the grocery and healthfood store.
-They probably contain it as well.
+Examples include muffins, bread, bars, and other convenience foods at the grocery and health food stores.
+They probably contain this popular sugar substitute as well.

-Many people who might never otherwise choose foods containing artificial sweeteners are likely consuming sucralose without even realizing it!
+Many people who might never choose foods containing alternative sweeteners are likely consuming sucralose without even realizing it!

 The Many Names of Sucralose

 If you don’t see the word “sucralose” on the label, food manufacturers have likely hidden it behind one of several brand names such as Splenda, Zerocal, Sukrana, SucraPlus, Candys, Cukren, and Nevella.